Louis Jordan – 66 Days at sea (apparently)

 Location: North Carolina coast

 The story of Louis Jordan is a little different from the rest in the sense that many people out there think it didn’t happen, or at least in the way Louis says it did.
-The story begins on January 23rd of 2015 when Louis decided to head out on his single masted sail boat called “Angel”.
-His intention was to do some fishing in the gulf stream were he believed the biggest fish would be.
+The story begins on January 23rd, 2015 when Louis decides to head out on his single-masted sailboat called “Angel”.
+His intention was to do some fishing in the Gulf Stream where he believed the biggest fish would be.

 “On the way there, my boat capsized.
 I was actually sleeping, that’s when it happened.
 The whole boat had turned around and I was flying through the air somersaulting and the ceiling was the floor and the floor was the ceiling and this side was the other side and everything was upside down and backwards.”

-He claims he survived the 66 days by drinking rain water and living off some of the supplies he was able to gather when his boat capsized.
-Luckily it only turned over and didn’t sink which allowed him to retrieve some of the supplies from within, though his GPS and signalling equipment was all lost in the original accident.
+He claims he survived the 66 days by drinking rainwater and living off some of the supplies he was able to gather when his boat capsized.
+Luckily it only turned over and didn’t sink which allowed him to retrieve some of the supplies from within, though his GPS and signalling equipment were all lost in the original accident.

-His story is indeed possible but there are to many questionable parts to it, but Louis remains positive hes telling the truth.
-For another great example of someone who may or may not have got in to a survival situation, the story of Ricky McGee makes for another strange tale.
+His story is indeed possible but there are too many questionable parts to it, but Louis remains positive he’s telling the truth.
+For another great example of someone who may or may not have got into a survival situation, the story of Ricky McGee makes for another strange tale.